 Please familiarise yourselves with our classroom codes before entering either of the Year 5 classrooms; it is essential that we all follow these rules throughout the school day.

-This is the Summer timetable for Year 5.
-Please note that your child has PE on Wednesday.
+This is the Autumn timetable for Year 5.
+Please note that your child has PE on Thursday.
 Please ensure that you have sent your child in with the correct PE, making sure that all items are clearly labelled with your child's full name.
 We recommend sending a PE kit in one the first day of each half term and we will make sure it is sent home for a wash before each holiday.